shayaharuno/dotfiles/README.md

+> [!IMPORTANT]
+> Using MacBook as daily driver, regained sanity, found wife and embraced brewing.
+These dots are outdated.

 ## Overview
 * [split monitor workspaces](https://github.com/Duckonaut/split-monitor-workspaces) plugin to assign distinct workspaces per monitor
 * CTRL as the mainMod key (no interference with common keybinds such as CTRL+S, CTRL+V, etc)